OctopusDeploy/docs/docs/infrastructure/workers/worker-tools-versioning-and-caching.md

 For Windows these include `chocolatey` and `dotnet core 3.1.*`.

-If you depend on any of these packages, we recommend you target the fully qualified SemVer of Worker Tools.
+If your steps depend on any of these packages, we recommend you target the fully qualified SemVer of Worker Tools.
 Otherwise, our additional Worker Tools tags may be suitable for your use case.
 We version our releases as follows:

 Major update
 * Update of a pinned tools major version